Boston: Parks and recreation

-The city uses an algorithm created by the Walsh administration, called CityScore, to measure the effectiveness of various city services.
-This score is available on a public online dashboard and allows city managers in police, fire, schools, emergency management services, and 3-1-1 to take action and make adjustments in areas of concern.

-Boston has an ordinance, enacted in 2014, that bars the Boston Police Department "from detaining anyone based on their immigration status unless they have a criminal warrant".

 Media

-The city of Boston has been featured in multiple forms of media and fiction due to its status as the capital of Massachusetts.

 Newspapers

 The Boston Globe is the oldest and largest daily newspaper in the city and is generally acknowledged as its paper of record.
-The city is also served by other publications such as the Boston Herald, Boston magazine, DigBoston, and the Boston edition of Metro.
+Boston is served by other publications such as the Boston Herald, Boston magazine, DigBoston, and the Boston edition of Metro.
 The Christian Science Monitor, headquartered in Boston, was formerly a worldwide daily newspaper but ended publication of daily print editions in 2009, switching to continuous online and weekly magazine format publications.
 The Boston Globe also releases a teen publication to the city's public high schools, called Teens in Print or T.i.P., which is written by the city's teens and delivered quarterly within the school year.
-The Improper Bostonian, a glossy lifestyle magazine, was published from 1991 through April 2019.
+The Improper Bostonian, a glossy lifestyle magazine, was published from 1991 to April 2019.

 The city's growing Latino population has given rise to a number of local and regional Spanish-language newspapers.
-These include El Planeta (owned by the former publisher of The Boston Phoenix), El Mundo, and La Semana.
+These include El Planeta (owned by the former publisher of the Boston Phoenix), El Mundo, and La Semana.
 Siglo21, with its main offices in nearby Lawrence, is also widely distributed.

-Various LGBT publications serve the city's large LGBT (lesbian, gay, bisexual, and transgender) population such as The Rainbow Times, the only minority and lesbian-owned LGBT news magazine.
+LGBT publications serve Boston's large LGBT (lesbian, gay, bisexual, and transgender) population such as The Rainbow Times, the only minority and lesbian-owned LGBT news magazine.
 Founded in 2006, The Rainbow Times is now based out of Boston, but serves all of New England.